 I’ve learned to stay calm, to not overreact, and that no matter how stressful it is in the moment, it will pass and we will survive.
 These instances made every other work stressor pale in comparison.
 If I can handle regular calls from the principal, I can handle anything.
 Bring.
 It.
 On.

-3. Autism has helped hone my negotiation skills.
 My son has an Individualized Education Plan (IEP) that allows him extra resources and services at school.
 He has had one since kindergarten and will continue to have one until he graduates high school.
 Every year, we have a meeting to go over what will be included in his plan.
 Sitting in plastic chairs meant for tiny hineys, I have advocated every year for him to have the most and best help possible.
 I’ve learned that if you want something, you must ask for it.
 If there’s any pushback, then you demand it.
 Fortunately, I haven’t had to be too forceful, as his IEP team has typically agreed with everything we felt he needed.
 But sitting in that setting, I learned that I have a voice, and can use it when needed.
 Considering the many committees I served on for work, this little nugget proved quite useful in situations when I needed my opinion to matter.

-4. My degree is in Communication, but my son has taught me more about interpersonal communication than I ever learned in class.
 I can tell my son to do something, but unless it appeals to him or his train of thought on the matter, it isn’t going to happen.
 It’s just the way his brain is wired.
 I have learned how to speak his language, how to connect the words just so, so that they go into his brain packaged just right.
 It’s no different with the people I work with every day.
 We all have preferred ways of learning and communicating.
 Being fluent in more than one communication style has helped connect me with so many more people.

-5. You learn to have a very thick skin, both for your kid and because of them.
 I’ve watched as kids ridiculed him behind his back.
 I’ve seen him excluded from party invitations.
 I’ve had to pull the protective Mama Bear card on many occasions.
 I’ve also been on the receiving end of many of his verbal meltdowns (although he always apologizes soon after).
 Meltdowns don’t discriminate and they sometimes destruct everything in their path.
 I’ve learned to be patient and understanding.
 I know that I, and all special needs parents, have superhero powers.
 Sometimes in business, feelings can get hurt.
 Miscommunications, frustration over missed sales goals, and dealing with competitors can be emotionally exhausting.
 Being able to tough it out during those times takes grit and tenacity.
 I’ve learned to roll with the punches, with grace and a sense of humor.